Skip to Content

 How to Grow Toothache Plant: 5 Tips for Growing Spilanthes

-4. Harvest spilanthes often
+4. Harvest and dry spilanthes blooms

 Harvest the leaves at any time once the plant is several inches tall.
 Leaves are best used fresh.

 The highest concentration of the anesthetic effect is in the flowers.
 Harvest spilanthes blooms anytime.
 Keep flowers deadheaded to encourage more blooms.
-Flowers retain numbing qualities when dried, but are most potent fresh.
+Flowers retain numbing qualities when dried but are most potent fresh.

 How to Grow Toothache Plant_ 5 Tips for Growing Spilanthes